Planned Gifts

 Definition: Present value is the current value of a future gift.
 Before the gift is received, the donor will pledge a certain amount or percentage, which will differ from the value of the gift when it is actually received.
 The future value of a gift will be worth less than the present value because the value of a gift decreases over time, due to factors such as inflation.

-Quick tip: Currency fluctuations, inflation, and other factors affect value, so having a financial advisor on your team will help you anticipate these value changes.
+Quick Tip: Currency fluctuations, inflation, and other factors affect value, so having a financial advisor on your team will help you anticipate these value changes.

 Fair Market Value